Bristol City Council elections

 Bristol City Council is the local authority for Bristol, a unitary authority and ceremonial county in England.
 Until 1 April 1996 it was a non-metropolitan district in Avon.
-Since 2012 it has also had a directly elected mayor.
+From 2012 until 2024 it also had a directly elected mayor.

 Because of the 2020 COVID-19 pandemic, elections for the Mayor of Bristol, Bristol City Council councillors, and the Avon and Somerset Police and Crime Commissioner were delayed from 2020 to May 2021, with post holders terms extended by a year and the following terms shortened by a year.

-Political control

-Since the first election to the council in 1973 following the reforms of the Local Government Act 1972, political control of the council has been held by the following parties: